tripal/tripal/README.md

 ### How to get involved!

-This upgrade to Drupal 89is a community effort.
+This upgrade to Drupal 9 is a community effort.
 As such, we NEED YOUR HELP!

   - To get involved, please join [our Tripal Slack](http://tripal.info/join/slack) and comment in the #core-dev channel.
     - Alternatively, feel free to contact Lacey-Anne Sanderson through Slack direct message.